flame-engine/flame/doc/particles.md

 * The `ComponentParticle`, renders Flame `Component` within a `Particle` effect
 * The `FlareParticle`, renders Flare animation within a `Particle` effect

+More examples of using these behaviors together are available [here](/doc/examples/particles/lib/main.dart).
+All the implementations are available in [particles](/lib/particles) folder in Flame sources.

 ## Translated Particle

 Simply translates underlying `Particle` to a specified `Offset` within the rendering `Canvas`.